-In \S \ref{sectionliealgebra}, we give a correspondence (valid for all $p$ large with respect to $G$) between $\Z_p$-Lie subalgebras of $\lie{g}_{\Z_p}$ that are generated by residually nilpotent elements and closed subgroups of $G(\Z_p)$ that are generated by residually unipotent elements.
-This correspondence can be regarded as a variant over $\Z_p$ of a part of Nori's results (which imply the analogous correspondence over $\F_p$), and Nori's theorems play again an important role in the proof.
-In addition, our theorem generalizes the previously known correspondence between closed pro-$p$ subgroups and Lie subalgebras consisting of residually nilpotent elements, which is given by direct application of the logarithm and exponential maps \cite{MR1345293,MR2126210,MR2554763}.
-Apart from these results, our proof of the correspondence uses Steinberg's algebraicity theorem \cite[Theorem 13.3]{MR0230728} and Jantzen's semisimplicity theorem \cite{MR1635685} for characteristic $p$ representations of the groups $X (\F_p)$, where $X$ is semisimple and simply connected over $\F_p$, as well as the Curtis-Steinberg-Tits presentations of these groups \cite{MR0153677,MR0188299,MR630615,MR637803}.
+The discussion above spurs the next result (\S \ref{sectionliealgebra}) which is a natural correspondence (valid for all $p$ large enough with respect to $G$) between the set of $\Z_p$-Lie subalgebras of $\lie{g}_{\Z_p}$ that are generated by residually nilpotent elements and the set of closed subgroups of $G(\Z_p)$ that are generated by residually unipotent elements.
+Note that the analogous correspondence over $\F_p$ is a consequence of Nori's results, which not surprisingly, play an important role in the proof of the $\Z_p$-analog.
+In addition, our theorem generalizes (and relies on) the previously known correspondence between closed pro-$p$ subgroups and Lie subalgebras consisting of residually nilpotent elements, which is given by the application of the logarithm and exponential maps \cite{MR1345293,MR2126210,MR2554763}.
+Apart from these results, our proof of the correspondence uses Steinberg's algebraicity theorem \cite[Theorem 13.3]{MR0230728} and Jantzen's semisimplicity theorem \cite{MR1635685} for characteristic $p$ representations of the groups $X (\F_p)$, where $X$ is semisimple and simply connected over $\F_p$, as well as the Curtis--Steinberg--Tits presentations of these groups \cite{MR0153677,MR0188299,MR630615,MR637803}.
 In a somewhat different direction, results on closed subgroups of $G (\Z_p)$ connected to Nori's theorems have been obtained by Larsen \cite{MR2832632}.

-In \S \ref{MainApplication} we give as an application of the approximation theorems a bound for the volume of the intersection of a conjugacy class in the profinite group $G (\hat{\Z}) = \prod_p G (\Z_p)$ with an arbitrary open subgroup.
+As an application of the approximation theorems, we give in \S \ref{MainApplication} a bound for the volume of the intersection of a conjugacy class in the profinite group $G (\hat{\Z}) = \prod_p G (\Z_p)$ with an arbitrary open subgroup.
+(The results of \S\ref{sectionliealgebra} are not logically necessary for either Theorem \ref{TheoremAlgebraicLevel0} or this application.)
 The main technical result is Theorem \ref{thm: mainbnd} and the bound in question is given in Corollary \ref{CorConjugacyClass} (which is stated for a slightly more general class of groups $G$).
-In Corollary \ref{CorLattices}, we give a variant of this result which deals with lattices in semisimple Lie groups.
+In Corollary \ref{CorLattices}, we give a variant of this result which deals with arithmetic lattices in semisimple Lie groups.
 We note that essentially the same result has been obtained independently in \cite[\S 5]{ABBGNRS} by a different method.
 A rough form of the resulting bound can be stated as follows.
 For an arbitrary group $\Gamma$, a finite index subgroup $\Delta$, and an element $\gamma \in \Gamma$ set